Restoring Your Rights After A Conviction

 - A petition for restoration of gun rights after a misdemeanor conviction cannot be made until three years after the completion of the sentence.

 - Whether the conviction was for a felony or misdemeanor, you must meet all terms of the sentence, including payment of any fines and restitution, by the time you file your petition.

-- During the time between the completion of the sentence and the time a petition is filed, you have had no criminal charges brought against you.
+- During the time between the completion of the sentence and the time a petition is filed, no criminal charges have been brought against you.